agubelu/blog/entries/2024-02-09_how-we-teach-frontend-with-vanilla-js.md

 This is an adaptation of [YouMightNotNeedJQuery's](https://youmightnotneedjquery.com/) replacement for `$.parseHTML()`, with the added restriction of allowing only one root node in the string.

 Finally, there's `sessions.js`.
 This is an object with a collection of utility methods for handling and storing login data, logouts, invalidating them when they expire and so on.
-What the `login()` method expects is tightly couple to [the tool that we use for our back-ends](https://github.com/DEAL-US/Silence), but besides that, I don't think that anything here is particularly remarkable.
+What the `login()` method expects is tightly coupled to [the tool that we use for our back-ends](https://github.com/DEAL-US/Silence), but besides that, I don't think that anything here is particularly remarkable.
 I'll include it in all its glory simply to make this blog post fully self-contained:

 ```js
 "use strict";